 ActiveWords Version 3 and 4 co-exist as separate installations but cannot be run at the same time.
-To use Version 4 be sure to set Version 3 Options to NOT start with Windows (see Preferences tab).
+Be sure to set ActiveWords 3 to NOT start with Windows (see the “Services” tab of the ActiveWords 3 Options dialog).
 Once you decide to use Version 4 exclusively, you can uninstall Version 3.

 ActiveWords 3 Personal License customers can request a FREE ActiveWords 4 license that will work on up to four installations for the duration of their then current annual license.
 ActiveWords 3 Enterprise License customers can request a FREE ActiveWords 4 license for the number of seats and for the duration of their current Version 3 annual license.